ultral/ultral.github.io/it/coreos2centos-en.md

 ![CFM 2 Ansible](assets/at_review_1.png?raw=true "CFM 2 Ansible")

 Agreements as Code was not enough for us.
-The amount of IaC was increasing, agreements were changing.
-We faced a problem how sync our knowledge about infrastructure across the team?
+The amount of IaC was increasing, agreements were changing.We faced a problem about how to sync our knowledge about infrastructure across the team.
 The solution was to test Ansible roles.
 You can read the article about that process [Test me if you can.
-Do YML developers Dream of testing Ansible?](test-ansible-roles-via-testkitchen-inside-hyperv-en.md) or more general [How to test Ansible and don't go nuts](ansible-testing-en.md)).
+Do YML developers Dream of testing Ansible?](test-ansible-roles-via-testkitchen-inside-hyperv-en.md) or more general [How to test Ansible and don't go nuts](ansible-testing-en.md).

 ### Day №130: What is about Openshift? is it better then Ansible + CentOS?

 As I mentioned our infrastructure was like a creature.
 It was alive.
 It was growing.
 It was changing.
-As a part of that process & development process we had to research was it possible or not to run our application inside Openshift/k8s. *It is better to read* [Let's deploy to Openshift](deploy2openshift-en.md).
-Unfortunately, we were not able to re use Openshift inside development infrastructure.
+As a part of that process & development process, we had to research was it possible or not to run our application inside Openshift/k8s. *It is better to read* [Let's deploy to Openshift](deploy2openshift-en.md).
+Unfortunately, we were not able to re-use Openshift inside development infrastructure.

 ### Day №170: Let us try Windows Azure Pack

 ![CFM 2 Ansible](assets/c2a_cloud_azure_pack.png?raw=true "CFM 2 Ansible")

 Hyper-V & SCVMM were not user friendly for us.
 There was much more interesting thing - Windows Azure Pack.
-It was SCVMM extension.
+It was an SCVMM extension.
 It looked like Windows Azure, it provided HTTP REST API.
-Unfortunately, in really it was abandon project.
+Unfortunately, in reality, it was an abandoned project.
 However, we spent time on research.

 ### Day №250: Windows Azure Pack is so so.
 SCVMM is our choice